Cristian112233/-DeepSeek-API-Client-Java-Android-/README.md

 # -DeepSeek-API-Client-Java-Android-
-Sample integration of the DeepSeek API in Android (Java) using OkHttp.
+Sample integration of the DeepSeek API in Android Studio (Java) using OkHttp.
 Includes DeepSeekAPI.java client and usage example inside an Activity.
 Useful for learning how to call the deepseek-chat model in mobile apps.

 This repository shows how to integrate **DeepSeek API** into an Android project using **Java + OkHttp**.